 Zack loves Tuxie!
 If possible, it would be wonderful to adopt this pair together (though it is not required).

 Prospective adopters will be asked to complete an application form (DOC | PDF), and sign an adoption contract if the application is approved.
 Our adoption fee for one cat is $100, or $150 for two cats together.
 The adoption fee helps cover our veterinary costs.

-If you are interested in adopting Misha and/or Grisha, please contact us!
+If you are interested in fostering or adopting Zack and/or Tuxie, please contact us!